zephyrproject-rtos/windows-curses/README.md

 4. Copy `Modules\_curses_panel.c`, `Modules\clinic\_cursesmodule.c.h`, and `Modules\clinic\_curses_panel.c.h` from the CPython sources to `py39\_curses_panel.c`, `py39\clinic\_cursesmodule.c.h` and `py39\clinic\_curses_panel.c.h`, respectively

+5. Add the build specifications for the new Python version in `.github/workflows/ci.yml`.

 In practise, `Modules\_cursesmodule.c` from newer Python 3 versions is likely to be compatible with older Python 3 versions too.
 The Python 3.6 and 3.7 wheels are currently built from identical `_cursesmodule.c` files (but not the Python 3.8 or 3.9 wheels).

 For Python 3.10 and 3.11 it is necessary to adapt `_cursesmodule.c` and `clinic\_cursesmodule.c.h` files to new Python API (decribed more here https://devguide.python.org/c-api).
 It demands removing two headers files as described in [this commit]().